davidlacedonia/javascript/es6_and_beyond/syntax/README.md

 In this usage, `...` is basically replacing `concat(..)`.

-The other common usage of `...` can be seen as almost the opposite; instead of spreading a value out, the `...` gathers a set of values together into an array.
+The other common usage of `...` can be seen as almost the opposite, instead of spreading a value out, the `...` gathers a set of values together into an array.

 ```js
 function foo(x, y, ...z) {